isakro/shoredate/README.md

 ## Example of shoreline dating a site

-Below is a basic example outlining how to date a single site by manually specifying the site elevation using the default setting for the dating procedure and for plotting the date.
+Below is a basic example outlining how to date a single site by manually specifying the site elevation.
+The default settings are used for the dating procedure and for plotting the resulting shoreline date.

 ``` r
 # Using the example point from above and specifying it's elevation